helrabelo/video-frame-exporter/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Next.js team for the excellent framework
+- Tailwind CSS for the styling utilities
+- The open-source community for inspiration and tools